mcltn/invoiceAnalysisV2/README.md

-# IBM Cloud Classic Infrastructure Invoice Analysis Report for Zenfolio
+# IBM Cloud Classic Infrastructure Invoice Analysis Report V2
 *invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure NEW, RECURRING, and CREDIT invoices including PaaS Usage between months specified in the parameters consolidates the data into an Excel worksheet for billing and usage analysis.
 In addition to consolidation of the detailed data,  pivot tables are created in Excel tabs to assist with understanding account usage.

 ### Required Files
 Script | Description
 ------ | -----------
-invoiceAnalysis.py | Export usage detail by invoice month to an Excel file for all IBM Cloud Classic invoices and PaaS Consumption. estimateClassicCOS.py | Estimate current month usage for Classic Object Storage from start of month to current date & time estimatePaaS.py | Estimate current monbth usage for Platform as a Service from start of month to current date & time requirements.txt | Package requirements logging.json | LOGGER config used by script
+invoiceAnalysis.py | Export usage detail by SLIC invoice month to an Excel file for all IBM Cloud Classic invoices. estimateCloudUSage.py | Estimate current monbth usage for Platform as a Service from start of month to current date & time requirements.txt | Package requirements logging.json | LOGGER config used by script